Eurycoma Longifolia Jack is the herb name for what is more commonly known as Tongkat Ali, Malaysian Ginseng, or Longjack.

 In individuals with late-onset hypogonadism, Longfolia (dosed as a 200mg water soluble extract) is effective in enhancing libido and serum testosterone levels.
 This study ran 4 years at hypogonadism clinic in Malaysia and evaluated 320 men with a serum testosterone below 6umol/L (clinical hypogonadism) and noted that over a period of 1 month the average testosterone levels increased from 5.66+/-1.51umol/L to 8.31+/-2.47umol/L, an average 46% increase; no placebo group was used in this study.

 A few studies cite up to 4 other articles presented by the author M.I Tambi at various conferences that cannot be accessed online.
-M.I Tambi is not the patent holder of the extract used, LJ100.
+M.I Tambi is not the patent holder of the extract used (LJ100) and a later independent trial in otherwise healthy men failed to find an increase in testosterone.

 Two quassinoids from Eurycoma, 13α,21-Dihydroeurycomanone and Eurycomanone have been tested in a 17α-ethynylestradiol induced uterotrophic assay (an in vivo test for antiestrogenicity).
 2.44umol/kg was able to induce anti-estrogenic effects when injected, and although both showed effects Eurycomanone was more potent and had a similar efficacy to Tamoxifen at the same molar dose.
 However, due to low oral bioavailability and poor eurycomanone content in Eurycoma, these effects may not be seen in vivo.
 Based on a molar mass of 408.39916, this equates to a 996mcg injection of Eurycomanone (equivalent to 906mcg Tamoxifen), and its bioavailability of 10.5% would mean about ten-fold the dose required to be practically bioequivalent; and 30mg Tamoxifen would theoretically be bioequivalent to about 313mg Eurycomanone (close to 20g of the plant's dry weight).